analogdevicesinc/ai8x-training/README.md

 Scripts for onnx export are created and ran by running create_onnx_scripts.py by configuring ‘Onnx_Status: True’ in test_config.yaml .
 If it is set as ‘False’ onnx export won't be done.

+### Test Configuration

+In test_config.yaml file Onnx_Status and Qat_Test should be ste to 'true' if you want to create onnx export or make qat test by using policies/qat_policy.yaml.
+When Qat_Test is set to false qat will be done according to the main training script.
+All the threshold values and test epoch numbers for each model dataset combination are also configured in this file.

 ## Further Information